sirandreww/ml_tutor_frontend/testing.md

 - visualisation matches function
 - user input check (for functions, parameters, etc.)

+Gradient Descent -
+1. Introductions pages are static (2D the graph is interactive and not static).
+2. In each task the user can enter what ever he wants, in the input is invalid the page must to break (data won't be rendered at worst case).
+3. Buttons works.
+(Play -> start real-time calcs, Clear -> stops the clear the boards, Puase -> puases the cals but keeps the data...).
+4. If user changes the input all real time calculations stops and tables are cleared (examples must be align with the input).

 Routing:
 - all links are relevant
 - all links route to the correct place